-However, Fundrise’s most popular account is its ‘Core’ portfolio, which has all the options and benefits most investors need.
+However, Fundrise’s most popular account is it is ‘Core’ portfolio, which has all the options and benefits most investors need.
 A Core account requires a minimum investment of $5,000.

 You can create a customized investment strategy at the Core account level and above.
 Investors can customize their portfolio by diversifying across a wider variety of funds with specific objectives, such as income, growth, and balanced.

 Read our full Fundrise Review

 - $5,000 Minimum Investment.
 This is the minimum amount required to invest in Streitwise’s REIT.
 Note that the amount may vary slightly depending on its most recent NAV.
 While Streitwise’s minimum investment is considerably higher than Fundrise, you need to have a core account, which also requires a $5,000 minimum investment to gain access to most Fundrise features.